agbrs/agb/README.md

   for instructions for your operating system.
     * You can update rustup with `rustup update`, or using your package manager if you obtained rustup in this way.
-* arm eabi binutils
-    * Debian and derivatives: `sudo apt install binutils-arm-none-eabi`
-    * Arch Linux and derivatives: `pacman -S arm-none-eabi-binutils`
-    * Windows can apparently use the [GNU Arm Embedded Toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads).
-      Make sure to select "Add path to environment variable" during the install.
-    * This process has only been tested on Ubuntu and Arch Linux.
 * libelf and cmake
   * Debian and derivatives: `sudo apt install libelf-dev cmake`
   * Arch Linux and derivatives: `pacman -S libelf cmake`